Top 10 Best Seinen Manga to Read

 Major interest:

-The manga captivates with its post-apocalyptic dimension, its frenetic battles, and above all, its narrative mysteries.
-Beyond the titanic battles, the plot raises questions of political manipulation, collective identity, and the sacrifices necessary to ensure survival.
-The successive twists and turns have contributed to its international success, both in print and as an animated series.
+The manga seduces with its post-apocalyptic dimension, its frenetic battles and above all its narrative mysteries.
+Beyond the titanic battles, the plot raises questions of political manipulation, collective identity and the sacrifices necessary to ensure survival.
+The successive twists and turns contributed to its international success, both in paper form and in the animated series.

 Warning :

-If you enjoy suspenseful plots and shocking revelations, you'll love this.
-But prepare yourself for a ruthless universe where drama leaves no character unscathed.
+If you like scenarios filled with suspense and shocking revelations, you will be delighted.
+But prepare yourself for a merciless universe, where drama leaves no character unscathed.

-8. Pluto: When the Astro Boy Tribute Becomes a Futuristic Thriller
+8. Pluto: When the Tribute to Astro Boy Becomes a Futuristic Thriller

 What is it about?

-Pluto combines Naoki Urasawa's clean style and signature sense of suspense with Tezuka's legacy.
-The result is a dense manga that explores robotics, war, tolerance, and fear of the unknown.
-Far from being a simple spin-off, the plot stands on its own, delivering a science fiction thriller with a strong emotional dimension.
+Pluto marries Naoki Urasawa's signature clean style and sense of suspense with Tezuka's legacy.
+The result is a dense manga, which addresses robotics, war, tolerance and fear of the unknown.
+Far from being a simple spin-off, the plot is self-sufficient and offers a science fiction thriller with a strong emotional dimension.

-If you enjoy futuristic stories that question ethics and the feelings that machines can (or cannot) experience, Pluto is an excellent choice.
-Short (8 volumes), it maintains a fast pace and offers a poignant conclusion.
+If you like futuristic stories that question the ethics and feelings that machines can (or cannot) experience, Pluto is an excellent choice.
+Short (8 volumes), it maintains a rhythm without downtime and offers a poignant conclusion.

 9. Akira: The Pillar of Japanese Cyberpunk